muffeda/PowerBI-AdventureWorks-Sales-Analysis/README.md

 # PowerBI-AdventureWorks-Sales-Analysis
-This repo will contain the sales analysis dashboard for the adventure works fictional companny's sales data
+This repo will contain the sales analysis dashboard for the adventure works fictional company's sales data